mysmartgrid/libklio/README.md

    * libmsgpack-dev
    * boost

+In order to run unit tests, a Redis server must be accessible from the client machine via host name redis-server1 and port 6379.

+Optionally, in case you want to use PostgreSQL as the storage backend, the following additional packages need to be installed on the client machine.

+1. postgresql client 9.3 or later
+2. libpq-dev 9.3 or later

+In order to run unit tests, a PostgreSQL sertver must be accessible from the client machine via host name postgresql-server1 and port 5432.
+In addition, a database named kliostore must be created on that server, belonging to the user kliouser, with password 12test34.

 The library uses CMake for compile-time configuration.
 A Makefile is provided which wraps the build infrastructure.
 A simple